ccremer/clusterbrake/README.md

 It picks video files from a watch folder and transcodes them into a new format based on a template.
 Transcoding does not happen with this software, but instead relies on a 3rd party software like handbrake. ffmpeg would probably work too.

-### Why not ffmpeg?
-So far as I'm aware, ffmpeg does not support x265 which reduces file size in half but uses more CPU power.
-Encoding in x265 takes forever, but if I can do that unattended and automatically, I don't really care about time anymore.

 # Features planned
 * Watch folder for automatic encoding.
 All files will have a unified output format